psalm/psalm-plugin-symfony/README.md

 #### Cache Analyzer

-This approach is more "dirty" as it tries to connect the taints from the application code to the compiled PHP code representing a given template.
+This approach is "dirtier", since it tries to connect the taints from the application code to the compiled PHP code representing a given template.
-It is theoricaly able to detect more taints than the previous approach out-of-the-box, but it still lakes ways to handle inheritance and stuff like that.
+It is theoretically able to detect more taints than the previous approach out-of-the-box, but it still lacks ways to handle inheritance and stuff like that.

 To allow the analysis through the cached template files, you have to add the `twigCachePath` entry to the plugin configuration :